damonitor/damo/USAGE.md

 permission by default, so only root can read those.
 Users can change the permission via `--output_permission` option.

+If the command runs long time, resulting output files could be too huge to process in a practically short time.
+To avoid the problems from such too huge output files, `damo record` flushes the outputs per user-specified time into intermediate output files.
+The time can be specified in seconds, using `--output_flush_sec` option.
+The default value is 3600 seconds (one hour).
+The intermediate output files are complete ones, so can be processed like normal output files.
+The autoamtically split outputs are stored in directories named as `<given_out_file>.<timestamp>`.  `<given_out_file>` is same to the `--out` option input, which is `damon.data` by default.  `<timestamp>` is the time of the intermediate record creation, in `%Y-%m-%d-%H-%M-%S` format.

 For the DAMON's monitoring results, it retrieves and saves every DAMON-generated monitoring result snapshots.
 Because DAMON's monitoring result snapshot contains `age` information, the full record is not always required.